webhavr/cppNotes/Smart Pointers.md

 ### `raw_ptr<Foo>`
+*   Difference from `NativePtr`
+*   Non-Owning Smart Pointer
-*   Use when you have a pointer as a class member (unless one of the other types has features you’re looking for) Keeps a reference count in the memory allocator (Chrome’ has its own called PartitionAlloc)
+*   Use when you have a pointer as a class member (unless one of the other types has features you’re looking for)
+*   Keeps a reference count in the memory allocator (Chrome’ has its own called PartitionAlloc) - Weak Reference count - like the Weak Pointer - since it is not owning.
-*   If the object is deleted, the allocator will ‘poison’ the memory that object occupied and keep the memory around so it’s not reused, while there is a raw_ptr pointing to it.
+*   If the object is deleted, the **allocator** will ‘poison’ the memory that object occupied and keep the memory around so it’s not reused, while there is a raw_ptr pointing to it.
 This reduces the risk/impact of a use-after-free bug.
-*   These currently aren’t turned on outside the browser process, but you should use them any time you have class members in the browser process, including in code that is used in multiple processes.
-*   These have weak refcounting, unlike scoped_refptr which is strong refcounting
-*   A strong refcount means the refcount owns the object.
-When the count goes to 0, the object gets deleted
-*   This weak refcount keeps the memory allocated, but doesn’t keep the object in the memory alive, so they don’t affect the behaviour of the code
-These can exist at the same time (e.g. a raw_ptr to an object owned by scoped_refptr).
+*   Even if we use the `raw_ptr`, there is dead data there and this memory location can't be used by someone else.
+*   So if `raw_ptr` is used incorrectly, it will NOT crash and it will NOT create a security vulnerability as the memory location CANNOT be exploited.

+### `raw_ref<Foo>`
+*   Similar to `raw_ptr` but this can't be null

+### Memory Safety in C++
+*   Why Rust is a good next step
+*   Rust treats pointers exclusively as references
+*   There is this whole class of bugs that can't happen due to ownership in Rust
+*   Rust requires you to tell the compiler the relationships between lifetime of references - and that results in a lot of memory safety.